- A Curriculum for Academic Achievement

 Formal lessons are important

-Beginning in Kindergarten, Mt.
+Beginning in Transitional Kindergarten, Mt.
 Helix Academy teachers deliver formal lessons to our students in a variety of important social skills, including how to greet others, initiate and participate in conversations, share with others, ask for assistance, respect other students’ personal space and property, express opinions in a positive manner, etc. In addition, students are taught how to resolve conflicts with others in a productive, pro-social manner.

 Kindness and respect are modeled and praised

 Elementary and Middle School students are taught strategies for how to deal effectively with challenging peer relationships and how to remove themselves from uncomfortable social situations.
 Students have the opportunity to role play important social skills and receive a great deal of positive feedback for successfully applying them.
-Mount Helix Academy teachers are continually looking for those “teachable moments” when they can model and reinforce these critical social
+Mount Helix Academy teachers are continually looking for those “teachable moments” when they can model and reinforce these critical social skills with their students.
+Our teachers frequently acknowledge and praise students for their kindness and respect for others and they encourage our students to do the same with their peers.
+In addition, all grades participate in social-emotional learning instruction using the Second Step Social-Emotional curriculum, where they are taught about identifying values, positive problem solving, feeling empathy towards others, and managing relationships.

 We promote citizenship and friendship